 Some dilapidated remains of the decor, unchanged since the 90's, could be seen in the corridor that had been made for the Cineworld Cinema to stay open during construction, and the very last remnants of Sega World and Funland could be seen here- a few broken arcade cabinets, still taking money.
-But this was the farthest cry from what it was yet, and the Trocadero was dead.
+But this was the farthest cry from what it was yet, and the Trocadero was dead, simply put.

 Loose ends and the future of the TrocaderoThe Cineworld Cinema (previously owned by MGM and Virgin), with the very last cabs scattered around it's entrance, only lasted until later in 2014.
 It was replaced and refitted into a Picturehouse Central in 2015, which also occupied some of Funland's former space.
 The last part of the Trocadero's status as an urban complex, the entrance with shops, was later taken out and replaced by just one tourist shop.

 (around 1/4 of Sega World Bournemouth became an arcade called Fun Central)